himanshu2454/Kunteksto/docs_source/source/start.rst

 Data Validation
 ===============

 Full validation is performed via XML for both the data model and data instances.
-Even if you chose to not persist the XML in the kunteksto.conf file.
-Also, an `XML catalog <https://en.wikipedia.org/wiki/XML_catalog>`_ is dynamically generated for each project and is written to the catalogs subdirectory.
+Even if you chose to not persist the XML by setting **xml: False** in the kunteksto.conf file.
+Also, an `XML catalog <https://en.wikipedia.org/wiki/XML_catalog>`_ is dynamically generated for each project and is written to the *kunteksto/catalogs* directory.

 Notice that the validation file *Demo_validation_log.csv* shows four valid records and one invalid record.
 The invalid record is due to a 'NaN' entry in a numeric column.